ogngnaoh/reddit-sentiment-analysis/README.md

 ### Step 1: Set Up Flask Framework

-1. **Install Flask and Dependencies**: Set up a virtual environment and install Flask along with other necessary libraries such as SQLAlchemy for database management, Flask-Migrate for handling database migrations, and Flask-JWT-Extended for user authentication.
+1. **Install Flask and Dependencies**: Set up a virtual environment and install Flask along with other necessary libraries such as SQLAlchemy for database management and Flask-Migrate for handling database migrations.
 2. **Create Project Structure**: Organize your project files and directories for better maintainability.
 This includes setting up directories for your app, configuration, and running scripts.
-3. **Initialize Flask App**: Create the Flask application and initialize the extensions (SQLAlchemy, Migrate, JWT) within the application.
+3. **Initialize Flask App**: Create the Flask application and initialize the extensions (SQLAlchemy and Migrate) within the application.

 ### Step 2: Integrate Reddit API